 Eating disorders are treatable, and most individuals recover.
 However, treatment can be a process that takes months or years.
 A large factor in recovery is a person’s motivation to make positive changes in his or her life.
 Counseling can support those positive changes.

-- All University of Nebraska-Lincoln students who pay the University Program and Facilities Fee, otherwise known as student fees, receive four free counseling sessions during their time as a student
+- All University of Nebraska-Lincoln students who pay the University Program and Facilities Fee, otherwise known as student fees, receive most counseling services for no additional charge during their time as a student

 - Due to the high volume of students being seen at the University Health Center Counseling and Psychological Services during the fall and spring semesters, students can expect to meet with their therapist every other week.
 If weekly therapy is needed or desired, the therapist will provide the student with appropriate referrals to meet that need

 Depending on the individual’s needs and the severity or complexity of the eating concern, a student may need one or more of our eating disorder services:

 This is an opportunity to address the emotional and psychological aspects of an eating disorder.
 At the initial assessment, the therapist will ask questions to ascertain and understand the presenting concerns.
 The information gathered will be used to determine the best way we can help.
 If the therapist determines an eating disorder is present, he or she may make a referral to staff skilled in working with eating disorders or resources outside the counseling center if a different level of treatment is needed.